 - a.
 If COVER is available to the shooter he/she must use it.
-Each shooter has 4 Vital Points upon their self.
-These consist of 1 Nose, 2 armpits describing the vital chest cavity, and 1 belt buckle.
-A shooter is considered to be using COVER if 2 or more of the shooters vital zones are behind cover and not visible to the threatening target or targets. - b.
-If no COVER is available or if a target becomes visible while the shooter is moving between cover points, the shooter must remain in MOTION. - c.
-MOTION does not constitute COVER unless explicitly mentioned within the stage description. - d.
-If MOTION is required to engage targets any shots taken while not in MOTION will result in a PROCEDURAL PENALTY per shot taken.
-The RSO is required to make the determination on if a shooter has a positive movement. - e.
-Variations of the PRONE position (Rules 3.8 and 3.9) are considered COVER if the shooter is not exposed to threats within 75 yards of their position.
+Each shooter has 4 Vital Points upon themselves.
+These consist of 1 nose, 2 armpits describing the vital chest cavity, and 1 belt buckle.
+A shooter is considered to be using COVER if 2 or more of the shooter's vital zones are behind cover and not visible to the threatening target or targets. - b.
+If the shooter leaves a position of cover, exposing themselves to an eligible and unengaged target, and revealing all 4 vital points, the shooter shall receive an EXPOSURE penalty. - c.
+If no COVER is available to the shooter while exposed to an eligible and unengaged target, they must remain in MOTION. - i.
+MOTION is defined as a continuous movement of the entire body parallel to the ground.
+Shooters that do not maintain motion will be assessed an EXPOSURE penalty for each pause in motion.
+The RSO makes the final determination as to whether the shooter is in motion. - ii.
+A PROCEDURAL penalty will be assessed for each shot taken while not in motion. - d.
+Variations of the PRONE position (3b & c) are considered COVER if the shooter is not exposed to threats within 75 yards of their position.